-The SUPER Program is a program that brings together teaching from the Department of Ecosystem Science and Sustainability (ESS) with research mentoring performed largely by Natural Resource Ecology Laboratory (NREL) scientists.
-The program is designed for Colorado State University (CSU) sophomores and juniors who are interested in gaining experience in ecological research is delivered over two semesters.
-Freshmen and seniors may also participate, depending on enrollment availability.
+The SUPER (Skills for Undergraduate Participation in Ecological Research) Program brings together teaching of foundational research skills from the Department of Ecosystem Science and Sustainability (ESS) with research mentoring performed largely by Natural Resource Ecology Laboratory (NREL) scientists along with a broader set of Warner College of Natural Resources researchers.
+The program is designed primarily for Colorado State University (CSU) sophomores and juniors who are interested in gaining experience in ecological research.
+Freshmen should wait until their sophomore year, but seniors may participate space allowing.
 Students from all disciplines who are interested in developing ecological research skills are welcome to apply.

 It is our goal for you to have an enhanced student research experience that:

-SUPER (Skills for Undergraduate Participation in Ecological Research).
-Our philosophy is that students in the ecological sciences should be equipped with skills and provided with experiences that will prepare them to evaluate, construct, and perform research on their own or as part of a team.
+Our philosophy is that students in the ecological sciences should be equipped with skills and provided with active learning experiences to prepare them to evaluate, construct, and perform research on their own or as part of a team.
 Undergraduate students need to become scientific citizens, participate in public scientific discourse, learn to engage in scientific communication with diverse audiences, and prepare for success in graduate school.
-This program equips students with skills to have meaningful impacts on the great challenges that we are facing as a society in the 21st century.
+We equip students with skills to have meaningful impact on the great challenges we are facing as a society in the 21st century.

 History of SUPER

-The SUPER Program was first created by graduate students in the Natural Resource Ecology Laboratory (NREL) at CSU in 2010, by graduate students who recognized the need for such training, and the capacity held by NREL scientists and graduate students to mentor undergraduates who participate in their programs.
-Over the years the program has been modified to best meet the needs of developing young scientists, and to track the demands of the ecological research sector.
-We are creating the scientists of the future.
-Dr. Stacy Lynn of the Natural Resource Ecology Laboratory teaches and coordinates the program.
+The SUPER Program was first created in 2010 by graduate students in the Natural Resource Ecology Laboratory (NREL) who recognized the need for foundational research skills training.
+They also recognized the capacity of NREL scientists and graduate students to mentor undergraduate researchers.
+Over the years, the program has been modified to best meet the needs of developing young scientists, and to track the demands of the ecological research sector to create the scientists of the future.
+Dr. Stacy Lynn of the Natural Resource Ecology Laboratory and joint faculty with ESS teaches and coordinates the program.